peacetara/slab/src/python/README.md

-This is a very basic and maybe not secure way to replace sudolikeaboss for 1Password > 6.8.0
+This replaces sudolikeaboss for 1Password > 6.8.0

+This code is in maintenance mode and planned support through the rest of 2018.
+I personally am moving to Bitwarden.
+Agile bits has claimed to replace this functionality, but the latest v7 release apparently doesn't. boo hiss Agile bits. boo hiss.

 All the hard bits are done by the `onepasswordpy` library, the source for that is included directly here.
 Please see `onepassword/LICENSE.txt` for the license.